ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

   * **[Mike Gabriel](https://sunweavers.net/blog/)** for reviewing and sponsoring uploads of MATE 1.14 to Debian.
   * **[Vlad Orlov](https://github.com/monsta)** for migrating MATE components to GTK3+ and fixing Indicator support in MATE Desktop 1.14.

-### Here is what changed Ubuntu MATE 16.04 was released.
+### What changed since Ubuntu MATE 16.04 was released?

-Before we list what's been added or updated, lets go over what has been dropped (for good) and what is temporarily missing.
+Before we list what's been added and updated, lets go over what has been dropped (for good) and what is temporarily missing.

   * **GNOME Main Menu, the menu used in the openSUSE layout, has been dropped**.
 For good.